CiberScore/web/content/english/_index.md

   - title: "**Credential breach monitoring**"
     image: "/images/service-2.png"
-    content: "**24/7 monitoring** of the dark web and compromised databases.
+    content: "**24/7 monitoring** of compromised databases and breaches.
 We alert you **in real-time** when your company or employee credentials appear in breaches."
     bulletpoints:
-      - "**Continuous monitoring** of dark web, pastes, and leaked databases"
+      - "**Continuous monitoring** of breaches and compromised databases"
       - "**Instant alerts** when compromised credentials are detected"
       - "**Protection for all employees** - corporate and personal emails"
       - "**Central dashboard** for security incident management"